AnyChart/docs.anychart.com/Working_with_Data/CRUD.md

 ### Read

 Adding custom data is nice function, but much more then that is required to creating useful chart or dashboard.
 Any point may contain meta information.
-Additional information (comparison with the previous year in this case) is available on a column click.
+Additional information (comparison with the previous year in this case) is available on hovering a column.

 {sample}CRUD\_02{sample}